Good Marketing – nice Coining of a new term EMO – Electronic Medical Office… but…

 Reading between the lines, I see that the company plans to make money from:

 1. 2.85% for billing services?
 You have to do it offshore.
-Cannot be done in USA.
-Also, you will probably sign up solos and more of family practice type of clinics where the total claims volume is high but per claim revenue is low.
+Cannot be done in the USA.
+Also, you will probably sign up for solos and more of a family practice type of clinics where the total claims volume is high but per-claim revenue is low.
 Which means more work per claim.
-I do not see high value specialists like cardiologists, orthopedic surgeons going to ‘freeware’, where billing requires specialty knowledge.
+I do not see high-value specialists like cardiologists, and orthopedic surgeons going to ‘freeware’, where billing requires specialty knowledge.

 Free or Paid does NOT solve that problem.

 Paid vendors are in a better position to serve Providers to help them get over the hump and use technology to their advantage.

 Sorry guys, this is just a cycle, another wave – bubble?